bredelings/BayesianEstimatorSelfing/README.md

 Therefore, you might want to keep a [Unix Tutorial](http://www.ee.surrey.ac.uk/Teaching/Unix) or [Unix cheat sheet](http://www.rain.org/~mkummel/unix.html) handy while you work.

-BES runs in Linux, Mac OS X, and Windows.
+BES runs on Linux, Mac OS X, and Windows.
 BES is distributed as an extension package for the BAli-Phy inference framework.
 You might therefore wish to refer to the [BAli-Phy Documentation](http://www.bali-phy.org/README.html) as well.

 BES contains a number of modules that corresponds to different mating system models.
 Each model therefore allows